anki-code/xonsh-cheatsheet/README.md

 # Count of lines on xon.sh: 568
 ```

+To make the interaction with script more awesome [use `click`, `typer` and `rich`](https://betterprogramming.pub/designing-beautiful-command-line-applications-with-python-72bd2f972ea).

 ### How to get the script path

 Get the script path from `$ARGS[0]`: